Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

 ---

 * Study on spider phobia (Kircanski, Lieberman, & Craske, 2012)
+	- Researchers recruited participants who had a spider phobia and exposed them to spiders
 	- Four experimental conditions that differed in their instructions for what to do with the anxiety
         1. Label the anxiety felt about the spider
         2. Reappraisal: think differently of the spider so that it feels less threatening